 With many parents pumping for convenience, little ones may drink breast milk from bottles as part of their regular routine.
-In this case, breastfeeding parents can follow the same steps for weaning as those who use formula.
+In this case, breastfeeding parents can follow the same steps for weaning from a bottle to a cup as those who use formula.

-If you have used no bottles at all, you can still follow a weaning routine that uses many of the same steps.
-Introduce a cup filled with breast milk around 6 months of age, and slowly reduce the number of breastfeeding sessions from several per day to one and then, eventually, none.
+If you have used no bottles at all, you can introduce a cup filled with breast milk around 6 months of age.

-Your child's resistance doesn't mean you're doing anything wrong.
+Your child's resistance to using a cup doesn't mean you're doing anything wrong.
 Be patient and trust that your little one will gradually start drinking like a big kid.